 In 2014, the London Cycling Campaign (LCC) launched a London-focused Space for Cycling campaign

 , demanding better quality cycling provision in the capital.
 This campaign crystallised out of huge demonstration rides following cyclists’ deaths and inadequate designs for major junctions in London.

-Thanks to generous cycle industry funding from the Bicycle Association’s ‘Bike Hub’ fund, CTC is now working with the Cyclenation federation of local campaign groups on a national Space for Cycling campaign
+Thanks to generous cycle industry funding from the Bicycle Association’s ‘Bike Hub’ fund, Cycling UK is now working with the Cyclenation federation of local campaign groups on a national Space for Cycling campaign

 Cycling campaigns from many of Britain’s other big cities – Birmingham, Bristol, Leeds, Manchester, Newcastle, and Sheffield – as well as those from smaller towns and cities, are working on a shared vision of roads, streets and dedicated cycle facilities, creating the conditions where anyone can cycle for any local journey.

 The national Space for Cycling campaign aims to secure commitments from government at all levels to principles of good design for cycling, and to provide the funding required to implement them.
 At a local level, campaign groups and individuals will be lobbying local authorities to commit to the highest standards of cycle provision, and to set aside local authority funding to help match any central government money.

 Space for Cycling isn’t aimed solely at existing cyclists – far from it.
 Only a third of the population ever rides a bike, and only half of those ride regularly.
 If we want to get the majority cycling regularly – particularly children and older people – we have to deal with the barriers they face.
 Barrier number one is busy roads: two thirds of people agree with the statement: ‘the idea of cycling on busy roads frightens me’.
 Big, busy roads are too inhospitable for most people to feel safe on.
 Yet most people's cycling trips will, at some point, require the use of these roads.

 Along metropolitan lines?